White House memo confuses Wall Street on fate of fiduciary rule

 Kenneth Laverriere, an attorney at Shearman & Sterling, said he fully expects the rule to be delayed eventually, though it will come after companies have already spent a lot of money to comply.

-Three of the biggest U.S. brokerages, Bank of America Corp's Merrill Lynch, Morgan Stanley and Wells Fargo Advisors, said Friday's memo will not change compliance plans the firms already have in place.
+Three of the biggest U.S. brokerages, Bank of America Corp’s (BAC.N) Merrill Lynch, Morgan Stanley (MS.N) and Wells Fargo Advisors (WFC.N), said Friday’s memo will not change compliance plans the firms already have in place.

 Of those, Bank of America intends to adopt the most aggressive changes with its plans to scrap selling brokerage IRA accounts starting in April.